Jeremiah Sisson, ca. 1720 - 1783

 Demainbray was trained in a range of scientific fields, and was a skilled lecturer and experimenter.
 He was appointed Astronomer to the Observatory at Kew in 1768, and retained that office for the rest of his life.
 Thus, he would have been well aware of Sisson's skills as a master craftsman.
 It is not known whether or not Sisson made any other types of microscopes.
 It also appears to not be known why the otherwise-anonymous Thomas Bureau was contracted to build a similar Demainbray-designed microscope, or which of those instruments was made first.

-Demainbray's father, Stephen Triboudet, had fled from France to Holland after the 1685 Edict of Fontainebleau (which revoked the right of Huguenots to practice their religion without persecution).
+Demainbray's father, Stephen Triboudet, fled from France to Holland after the 1685 Edict of Fontainebleau (which revoked the right of Huguenots to practice their religion without persecution).
 He then moved to England with William of Orange / King William III.
 Triboudet died in 1710, soon after his son was born.

-Stephen Demainbray was then sent by his uncle, Captain Demainbray, to board at the Westminster School with mathematician Theophilus Desaguliers.
+Stephen Demainbray was sent by his uncle, Captain Demainbray, to board at the Westminster School with mathematician Theophilus Desaguliers.
 Stephen married in 1727, then went to study in Leiden.
 He moved to Edinburgh, lecturing in "experimental philosophy", and taking a Doctor of Laws degree.

 During the Jacobite Rising of 1745, Demainbray served as a volunteer in the English army.